githubEdit

 What is RoboRewsty?

-We’re embedding AI into RoboRewsty, our existing in-platform assistant, to give teams intelligent support across the entire automation build and management process.
-RoboRewsty understands your environment and can support you across the entire automation journey: building, troubleshooting, managing and documenting.
-Our goal with RoboRewsty is to extend the value Rewst already provides to MSP teams, by helping techs up-skill as they work, cutting down on manual effort, speeding up problem-solving, and making it easier to scale automation with less overhead and more impact.
-The introduction of AI in Rewst isn't meant to replace the need for builders or the need to learn how to use the platform.
+RoboRewsty, our in-platform AI assistant, gives teams intelligent support across the entire automation build and management process.
+RoboRewsty understands your environment and supports you throughout the automation journey, from building and troubleshooting to managing and documenting workflows.
+It extends the value Rewst already provides to MSP teams by helping technicians upskill as they work, reducing manual effort, speeding up problem solving, and making it easier to scale automation with less overhead and greater impact.
+The introduction of AI in Rewst isn’t meant to replace builders or the need to learn the platform.
+Instead, it simply gives you more tools to work more efficiently.

 If you're a Rewst user who has loved working with our existing RoboRewsty documentation capabilities in-app, you can still use it to help document your workflows.